fahimkhan002/Advanced-Related-List/README.md

 - Column width customization is saved per session only
 - Custom icons must use SLDS icon names
 - Flow inputs are limited to recordId
+- Compound fields are displayed as read-only
+- Search on compound fields searches the individual components

 ## Support & Contribution

 For issues, questions, or contributions, please raise them through the GitHub repository or contact the package owner.

 ## Release Notes

+### Version 1.1.0
+- Added support for compound fields (MailingAddress, BillingAddress)
+- Improved address formatting and display
+- Enhanced field handling for complex field types

 ### Version 1.0.0
 - Initial release with core functionality